Code-Institute-Submissions/asforrest-Milestone-4-CarFix_JulyResub/README.md

 ### Steps For Deployment on Heroku

 1. Check that GitHub repisotry is update to date with latest commit.
 1. Create a free account on Heroku
+1. Create a new app
+1. Install Add-on Heroku Postgres
+1. Go back to gitpod and install dj_database_url (pip3 install dj_database) and psychopg2-binary (pip3 install psychopg2-binary) to use Postgres
+1. Run pip3 freeze > requirements.txt
+1. Setup new dj_database in settings.py
+1. Migrate the database to the new location
+1. Load fixtures into the new database
+1. Create a superuser

 1. Go to Settings for the app and add the configuration variables from env.py, these are the security keys and not shared via Github.
 1. Link GitHub and Heroku via the options under delpoyment in the Heroku web app.
 1. Click Deploy
 1. The App builds and is then available, this app is available via https://katt-app.herokuapp.com/

 ### Running The Code Locally